figsoda/unnix/README.md

   Unnix does not evaluate Nix expressions.
-  You cannot use `.override` or `.overrideAttrs` on packages, and are limited to the attributes your CI systems expose, e.g. [hydra] jobs.
+  You cannot use `.override` or `.overrideAttrs` on packages, and are limited to the attributes the resolver exposes, e.g. [Hydra] jobs.

 - No builds